fulcrumgenomics/fqtk/README.md

 will be matched to the sample barcodes extracted from the bases in the sample metadata and associated read structures.

-An observed barcode matches an expected barcocde if all the following are true:
+An observed barcode matches an expected barcode if all the following are true:

 1. The number of mismatches (edits/substitutions) is less than or equal to the maximum mismatches (see --max-mismatches).